Last updated: 26th of March, 2025

 Share both versions with different segments of your audience and track which one generates more engagement or leads to more sales.
 By testing different approaches like this, you can refine your catalog strategy, improve customer engagement, and ultimately boost your sales.
 Remember, the key is to stay curious and adaptable, always looking for ways to better serve your audience and speak in their own language through your digital catalog.

-To effectively reach your different target audiences, segmenting them allows you to customize your catalog to meet each group’s unique needs and preferences.
+To effectively reach your different target audiences, segmenting them allows you to customize your online digital catalog to meet each group’s unique needs and preferences.
 Instead of using broad generational classifications or making general assumptions, focus on your specific clients, and you’ll see how diverse catalogs can be when tailored to different products and markets.

 For instance, Electrolux, which produces a wide range of household and professional appliances, they started creating multiple online catalog versions tailored to different European markets.
 They don’t use the same catalog for multiple markets.
 Instead, they adapt the content and language to suit the audience and cultural context.
 This includes not only translating the catalog but also adjusting the product offerings, promotional strategies, and visual elements to align with regional preferences and expectations.

-Having what you need ready before you start creating an online catalog can simplify your process, reduce errors, and minimize revisions.
+Having what you need ready before you start creating an online digital catalog can simplify your process, reduce errors, and minimize revisions.

 Here’s what you need to focus on: